Introduction: Connecting With the Afterlife

 The early 20th century saw the emergence of organizations like the Theosophical Society, founded by Helena Petrovna Blavatsky and others, which sought to explore spiritual truths and establish connections with the spiritual realm.
 Theosophy incorporated elements of Eastern religious philosophies, such as karma and reincarnation, presenting a holistic understanding of existence and the interconnectedness of life.

 These new spiritual movements contributed to a diversification of beliefs surrounding death and communication.
-Literature, including works such as “The Afterlife” by Theosophist William Quan Judge, explored the possibility of contact with the deceased and contributed to a growing audience fascinated by the interplay between life and what lies beyond.
+Literature, including the works of theosophist William Quan Judge, explored the possibility of contact with the deceased and contributed to a growing audience fascinated by the interplay between life and what lies beyond.
 This time period also saw the formation of mediumship schools aimed at teaching individuals the skills needed to communicate with the dead, further legitimizing these practices in the eyes of the public.

 Moreover, the scientific community began to engage with the spiritualist phenomena.
 Psychical research societies formed across Europe and North America, conducting investigations into mediumship, paranormal activities, and out-of-body experiences.
 This interplay between science and spirituality fostered a culture of acceptance toward discussing the afterlife openly.